Thinking of buying the Leica Rugby 620 rotating laser level. Read this article before you do.

 What guarantee is offered with the Leica Rugby 620?

 The Leica Rugby 620 is covered with the Leica Protect, which is a 3 year no cost guarantee.
 This should ensure that you never left high and dry should there be a problem with the rotating laser level.
 Very rarely do these rotating laser levels go wrong in my experience.
+The Leica rugby 620 rotating laser level is one of the most reliable on the market today with it being seen as an industry leader in high quality levels.

 Can the Leica Rugby 620 rotating laser level set slopes?